StephenJabs/MDTNotifier/Readme.md

 41016 = Deployment completed successfully

 It works in conjunction with a scheduled task that monitors the application log for these events.
+See MDT_Monitor.xml for an example task configuration that can be imported, or manually follow these steps:

 Step 1.
 Create a scheduled task in Task Scheduler.